Develop your voice and cultural knowledge while learning skills for college and career readiness

 APACE Academy students also engage in college and career readiness activities; meet new friends; and get connected to faculty, current ASU students, and community mentors from similar cultural communities, who will inspire them to pursue their dream of a college education.

-APACE Academy is open to 30 students from Asian and Pacific Islander communities entering grades 10 -12 in fall 2020.
-The program will be held on ASU’s Tempe campus from Monday through Friday, June 8 - June 12, 2020.
+This year, APACE Academy is open to 30 students from Asian and Pacific Islander communities entering grades 10 -12 in fall 2022.
+The program will be a hybrid platform with some activities online and others held on ASU’s Tempe campus from Monday through Friday, July 18 – July 22, 2022.

 Daily activities begin at 8:30 am and end at 4:00 pm.
 The schedule includes: